A complete guide of using Claude Code + NotebookLM + Obsidian

 --all walks every research/<slug>/, reads each notebook-id, and syncs.
 No-op when nothing's new.

 Fold findings into analysis.md.
-Sync only touches chat-log.md.
-If a browser session changed how you'd write the synthesis, refresh it explicitly:
+Sync only touches chat-log.md — that's the raw record.
+If a browser session changed how you'd write the synthesis, refresh analysis.md explicitly:

 Read chat-log.md for agentic-rag-patterns.
 For turns since <date> that change or extend the analysis, append a "What I learned — YYYY-MM-DD" section to analysis.md.
 Keep citations as [Title](url).

 When --diff is the better tool.
-Diff mode is for source freshness — re-searches YouTube, re-runs deep research, adds new sources, appends a "What's new since " section automatically:
+Diff mode is for source freshness — it re-searches YouTube, re-runs deep research, adds new sources, and appends a "What's new since " section automatically:

 Use --diff for new sources; use sync + manual refresh for new interpretations of existing sources.